woshilaiceshide/s-server/README.md

 It's targeted for small footprint when running, with extensibility for mulit-threading when processing http requests' business.

 Note that I've refactored s-server very much since version 1.x.
-Version 2.x is not compatible with version 1.x, and the latter one will not be supported any more.
+Version 2.x is not compatible with version 1.x, and the latter one is not be supported any more.

 ## Features
 * small footprint when running.
 HOW SMALL?
 Try by yourself, and you'll get it!